levidurfee/docs-content/content/reference/cli/exec.md

 weight = 92
 +++

-# Executing a Command in a Component Instance
+# `swarm exec`: Run an Instance Command

-With the `swarm exec` command, you can start the execution of a new process inside a running instance, which includes running scripts or interactive shells.
+With the `swarm exec` command, you can start a new process inside a running instance, which can include running scripts or establishing an interactive shell.
 Any command you run must be supported by the underlying container image for the instance.

 ## Synopsis